-The Governmental Federal Voluntary Service (in German: Bundesfreiwilligendienst - BFD is a special voluntary program initiated by the German government in July 2011.
-For a time period of 6-12 months, volunteers get to work within a non-profit project or organisation.
-The BFD is open to people of any age, as long as they have fulfilled their compulsory school attendance.
+The Federal Voluntary Service (Bundesfreiwilligendienst - BFD) is a voluntary program initiated by the German Government in 2011.
+For a time period of 6-12 months, volunteers can work within a non-profit project or organisation.
+The BFD is open to people of any age, as long as they have fulfilled their compulsory school education.
 Nevertheless, you should be at least 18 years of age if you want to participate in the programme as a foreigner.
-If you're still a minor, your hosting organisation would have to accept the position as your supervisor – and most organisations would prefer to avoid the extra responsibilities.
+If you're still a minor, your hosting organisation would have to accept the position as your supervisor – and most organisations prefer to avoid the extra responsibilities.
 The programme supports activities ranging from social, cultural, environmental and recreational issues.
 Volunteers will participate in pedagogical seminars and they will be assigned a personal mentor.
-All information can be found under www.bundesfreiwilligendienst.de.

-The BFD is also open to foreigners.
 If you would like to take part in the BFD, you will need a residence title for specific purposes.
-Generally, BFD volunteers will be granted a special residence permit according to §18 of the Residence Act (www.gesetze-im-internet.de/aufenthg_2004/__18.html).
+Generally, BFD volunteers will be granted a special residence permit according to §18 of the Residence Act.

 After completing your BFD in Germany, you will be entitled to a certificate which serves as a documentation of your volunteer activities.